Click2Cloud/Azure-Migrate/assess/wwi-ecomm-db.md

 3. For Assessment In the **Servers** tab, in **Azure Migrate: Server Assessment** tile, click **Discovered servers**.

-Here you can see all the discovered servers from your on-premise data center **vCenter** which Azure appliance has discovered.
+Here you can see all the discovered servers from **Hyper-V** which Azure appliance has discovered.

 <p><kbd>
   <img src="../images/WWI-eCommerce/server-assessment-1.PNG">